Take a real-time look into the OKC Zoo’s red panda habitat!

 RED PANDA FACTS:

 Jaya is a 10-year-old female who has been at the OKC Zoo since 2011.
-She gave birth to Wasabi, a female, in 2016.
-Wasabi was the fifteenth red panda cub born at the Zoo since its red panda program began in 1988.

 Though previously classified as a relative of the giant panda, and also of the raccoon, with which it shares a ringed tail, Red pandas are currently considered members of their own unique taxonomic family—the Ailuridae.